casangi/casadocs/docs/tasks/task_imbaseline.rst

 .. _Description:

 Description
    *imbaseline* is a task to do image-based baseline subtraction for single-dish data.
 This task is based on `sdbaseline <casatasks.single.sdbaseline.html>`__.
-Input file format of *sdbaseline* is Measurement Set, while CASA Image format is used for the input of *imbaseline*.
-The computing processes of fitting and subtracting are common in both tasks, and the options of *imbaseline* consist of the subset of *sdbaseline*.
+Input file format of `sdbaseline <casatasks.single.sdbaseline.html>`__ is Measurement Set, while CASA Image format is used for the input of *imbaseline*.
+The computing processes of fitting and subtracting are common in both tasks, and the options of *imbaseline* consist of the subset of `sdbaseline <casatasks.single.sdbaseline.html>`__.

    If a user needs to reduce the noise in input data before baseline subtraction, the task can smooth the spacial plane and/or spectral plane setting a parameter of *dirkernel* and *spkernel*, respectively.
 These features are based on `imsmooth <./casatasks.analysis.imsmooth.html>`__ and `sdsmooth <./casatasks.single.sdsmooth.html>`__.